emisu36/loanApplication/README.md

-# Social Media and Consumer Behaviour
+# Loan Application Analysis

 ## Overview
-This paper aims to analyze user reviews from social media platforms to understand how sentiment affects consumer behavior.
-Explore statistical techniques like sentiment analysis or regression analysis to look into insights into how positive or negative sentiments expressed in user reviews influence purchasing decisions and brand perception.
+This paper aims to analyze factors influencing loan approval decisions based on financial data.
+We utilize statistical techniques such as logistic regression to identify how variables like income and loan amount impact the likelihood of a loan being approved.
+This analysis helps in understanding lending behaviors and could aid financial institutions in refining their loan assessment processes.

 ## File Structure